tmobile/percy-cake/README.md

 ## License

-Percy is open-sourced under Apache 2.0 and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND under the terms of Section 7 of the Apache license.
+Percy editor and hydration scripts are open-sourced under Apache 2.0 and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND under the terms of Section 7 of the Apache license.

 ## DISCLAIMER